-McCarthy pledges ‘progress’ as failed bid for speaker collides with Jan 6 anniversary
+McCarthy flips 14 votes as he charts ‘progress’ in 12th failed bid for speaker

-Kevin McCarthy pledges ‘progress’ as failed bid for House Speaker enters fourth day on Jan 6 anniversary
+Kevin McCarthy flips 14 votes as he charts ‘progress’ in 12th failed bid for House Speaker

-House GOP leader says ‘we’re going to shock you’ as lawmakers reconvene for historic failed attempts to elect speaker
+House GOP leader says ‘we’re going to shock you’ as he inches closer to votes for speakership

 Related video: Joe Biden calls Republican house speaker chaos ‘embarrassing’